14 Iowa Conference team titles

 was the highest for the program since 2009.
 A trio of men's tennis players also garnered all-conference honors.

-The Central women won four of seven league matches to finish fourth in the conference standings and two players earned all-league honors.
+In 2015, the Central women won five of seven league matches to finish fourth in the conference standings and two players earned all-league honors.

 Ferrell was the women’s tennis coach at Drake from 1999-2006 and has since served as the women’s coach at Northern Illinois.